AOS573-2017/aos573-2017.github.io/_lectures/910-python-intro.md

 ## Exercise

 Let's see if you successfully installed pathlib successfully and learn about checking for paths.
-You can check if a path, such as /home/adouglas2/homework/project.py, exists by using the pathlib or os modules.
+You can check if a path like /home/adouglas2/homework/project.py` exists by using the `pathlib` or `os` modules.
 With most things in coding, there are multiple ways to accomplish the same task that are all technically correct.